Mr-Kumar-Abhishek/Asitor/README.md

 ### How do I get set up? ###

-* Summary of set up : In order to setup this software (in pre-alpha stage) you need to have glade and all the development files of C++.
+* Summary of set up : In order to setup this software (in pre-alpha stage) you need to have QT and all the development files of C++.
 Currently it is made as a cross-platform from the start so compilation of this software is possible in any sytem provided it has all the development files for compilation.

 * Configuration: C++ compiler (preferable is g++, clang or mingw for windows), and QT development tools.
 * Dependencies: QT, Sqlite.